 That evening, the systematic murder of the Bosnian men and boys left in Srebrenica began.

-In the following days, up to 8,000 men and boys were murdered by Bosnian Serb forces.
+In the following days, around 8,000 men and boys were murdered by Bosnian Serb forces.
 The UN described the events in Srebrenica as an act of genocide.